Developers

 1. Set Up the Provider

-Create an HTTP provider to connect to the Ethereum network:
+Create an HTTP provider to connect to the Ethereum network w/ a wallet enabled for transacting:

 Instantiate the contract using the generated bindings: